Image Source: Showtime, Everett Collection, The CW

 After a stellar year full of exceptional TV shows, we almost forgot that we might have to say goodbye to a few of them in 2018.
-Now that we've reached June, networks have already given shows like One Mississippi, Damnation, Ghosted, Roseanne, and Lady Dynamite the ax.
-So far Amazon and Netflix are the biggest offenders, but series on networks like NBC, The CW, and ABC aren't safe, either.
+Now that we've reached September, plenty of networks have already given shows like One Mississippi, Damnation, Ghosted, Roseanne, and The Break With Michelle Wolf the ax.
+Amazon and Netflix have been big offenders, but series on networks like NBC, The CW, and ABC aren't safe, either.
 Pour one out for the shows that have taken their last TV gasp ahead.

 - The Middle: Nine seasons later, ABC is putting this sitcom out to pasture.